10 Summer Running Tips to Stay Motivated

 Summer Running Tips to Run Strong All Season

 Summer running calls for some gear preparation.
 Wear moisture-wicking running clothes in lightweight, loose fabrics to stay cool.
-Opt for light colors to reflect the sun instead of absorbing it.
-Cover up from the sun with a running hat and sunglasses, and don’t forget to wear sunscreen.
+Choose moisture-wicking clothing for everything from your socks to your sports bras.
+Opt for clothes made from synthetic fabrics (as opposed to cotton) and light colors to reflect the sun (avoid dark colors as they absorb more heat).

 2. Stay Hydrated